- Cover Letter

 Table at the Memorial Union

 This option is great if you want to reach out to students on a one-on-one basis.
-Our office will direct you to the Memorial Union staff to reserve and pay for a table.
-Available Monday – Friday, 8:00 a.m. – 5:00 p.m.
-The best times to staff the table would be from 10:00 a.m. – 2:00 p.m., which is the peak of activity in the Union.
+Tables are available Monday – Friday, 8 a.m. – 5 p.m.
+The best times to staff the table would be from 10 a.m. – 2 p.m., which is the peak of activity in the Union.
 Please email Nancy Nelson nancy.nelson@UND.edu or call 701-777-4103 to learn about the availability of this opportunity.